kalte0/BMC-CS-151.github.io/labs/Lab08.md

 among themselves.
 After each problem, you will switch roles, the navigator will become the driver and the driver will become the navigator.

+For both exercises, you can assume a max array capacity of 100 that will not need to expand.

 ## Exercise 1 - ArrayBinaryTree
 Download the `LabBinaryTree` interface from
 `wget https://raw.githubusercontent.com/BMC-CS-151/BMC-CS-151.github.io/main/labs/lab08/LabBinaryTree.java`